moonharelabs/CleanMoon.CSS/README.md

 ## Extended details and known issues

-Additional detail and explanation of the esoteric parts of normalize.css.
+Additional detail and explanation of the esoteric parts of CleanMoon.css.

 #### `pre, code, kbd, samp`